While all of us were eagerly waiting for Lord Ganesha to hit the roads of the city soon, the celebrations of the grand festival went really well.

 When talking about Ganesh Utsav in Bangalore, APS School Grounds, Basvanagudi is known for its greatest and longest running Ganesha pandal in Bangalore.
-Forum Value Mall, Kormangala is also known for its greatest flea market.
-The three and half lakh square foot of throbbing diversion and brand infiltrating retailing all under one roof is worth the visit.
-Apart from this, Inorbit mall, Orion mall and Prestige Shantiniketan are also perfect places to pick up some out of the box pooja material, décor items and mouth-watering desserts.
+Forum Value Mall, Koramangala is also known for its greatest flea market.
+The three and a half lakh square foot of throbbing diversion and brand infiltrating retailing all under one roof is worth the visit.
+Apart from this, Inorbit mall, Orion mall, and Prestige Shantiniketan are also perfect places to pick up some out of the box pooja material, décor items, and mouth-watering desserts.

-This is not it “Observing Ganesha” by EKA has developed an excited occasion in the city, which draws a huge number of aficionados and is a perfect place to showcase your innovativeness.
+This is not it “Observing Ganesha” by EKA has developed an exciting occasion in the city, which draws a huge number of aficionados and is a perfect place to showcase your innovativeness.
 Here you can capture the fun of making Ganesha before the festival.
-Talking of the temples, Panchamukhi Heramba Ganapati Temple, Anantanagar Ganapati Temple and Shri Jambu Ganapati temple carry immense crowd on this special day.
-On this special occasion, how can you forget Techie Ganesha temple in Kormangala and Power Ganesha temple in Jayanagar 4th Block, which attracts lot of software professionals from around the city.
+Talking of the temples, Panchamukhi Heramba Ganapati Temple, Ananda Nagar Ganapati Temple, and Shri Jambu Ganapati temple carry immense crowd on this special day.
+On this special occasion, how can you forget Techie Ganesha temple in Koramangala and Power Ganesha temple in Jayanagar 4th Block, which attracts a lot of software professionals from around the city

 The Eco-Friendly Sugarcane Ganesha